chspanos/multi-user-blog/README.md

 * `templates/*.html` - Subdirectory containing the HTML templates for the various blog pages
 * `static/css/*.css` - Subdirectory containing the CSS style files needed to format the HTML

 Once all files are downloaded, open your Google Cloud SDK Shell.
 Go to the directory containing the blog code.
+* Upload the index with `gcloud datastore create-indexes index.yaml`.
+It might take a little while for the indexes to be built.
+You can check on its status in your [Google Developer Console](https://www.console.cloud.google.com)
-Deploy your project with `gcloud app deploy index.yaml`.
-Visit your appspot.com site to view your blog.
+* Once the indexes are built, deploy your project with `gcloud app deploy`.
+* Visit your appspot.com site to view your blog.

 ### How to setup Google App Engine